NEST Frontier / Rebrand Live

 Not a club.
 Not a portfolio.
 Not a simulation.

-NEST is built for students who want to make work that can withstand scrutiny, not just attention.
-We are less interested in looking ambitious than in building structures that make ambition operational.
+NEST is built for students who want work that can withstand scrutiny, not just attention.
+We care less about looking ambitious than making ambition operational.

 What We Value